claasd/caffoa.net/readme.md

   suffix: "" # A suffix that is added to all model classes
   enumMode: Default # Default | StaticValues | StaticValuesWithoutCheck.
 Default creates C# enums, others modes create static values with or without check for allowed values
   routePrefix: "" # a route prefix that is added to all routes in function, e.g. 'frontend/'
-  useDateOnly: false # you can set this to true if you use net6.0 and want date types to be de-serialized as DateOnly instead of DateTime.
+  useDateOnly: true # you can set this to true if you use net6.0 and want date types to be de-serialized as DateOnly instead of DateTime.
   splitByTag: false # if set to true, multiple function files and interfaces will be generated, based on the first tag of each path item
   parsePathParameters: true # if set to false, the parameter parsing is left to Functions runtime
   parseQueryParameters: true # if set to false, query parameters will not be parsed, you have to do it yourself
   genericAdditionalProperties: false # if set to true, a dictionary for additional properties will be generated if additionalProperties is set to true or not set at all (true is default)
-  genericAdditionalPropertiesType: JToken  # different type can be used for the additionalProperties dictionary
+  genericAdditionalPropertiesType: JToken  # Default for System.Text.Json is JsonElement? different type can be used for the additionalProperties dictionary
   withCancellation: true # if set to false, caffoa will not add a CancellationToken to all interface methods.
 It will be triggered when the HTTP Request gets aborted (for example by the client).
   disposable: false # if set to true, Interfaces will derive from IAsyncDisposable, and functions will use `await using var instance = _factory.Instance(..);`
   useInheritance: false # When set to false, instead of inheritance, allOf will create a standalone object with converters to objects that are referenced by allOf.
   imports: [] # a list of imports that will be added to most generated classes
   requestBodyType:  # Default is NULL you can override the request body type for specific operations or methods
-    type: JObject # the body type that JSON should be de-serialized to
+    type: JToken # the body type that JSON should be de-serialized to
     import: Newtonsoft.Json.Linq # optional import for the type
     filter: # filter for the operations/methods where this type should be used
       all: true # optional, uses this type for all functions